Tudor0404/easythread/docs/pages/technical_solution.rst

         }

         /**
-        * @description hierholzer's algorithm to find the an eulorian path, with a sufficiency of the edges between the intersections
+        * @description hierholzer's algorithm to find the an eulerian path, with a sufficiency of the edges between the intersections
         * @param {number} startingVertex vertex index to start from
         * @returns {number[]} path to take
         */
-        public getEulorianPath(startingVertex = 0): paper.CurveLocation[] | false {
+        public getEulerianPath(startingVertex = 0): paper.CurveLocation[] | false {
             let curVertex = startingVertex;

             let cPath: number[] = [];